dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

 1. **Startup Overhead**: Prefect Worker images often have heavy dependencies, increasing flow initialization time.
 This leads to latency, as serverless platforms can introduce delays between task executions due to event-driven triggers.
 A long-running server with a persistent Prefect Worker is usually much quicker.
 2. **Vendor Lock-In**: Serverless solutions are often tightly integrated with specific cloud providers, making it difficult to migrate workflows across platforms.
 Even Prefect Work Pools, though useful, have limited functionality at the Pro tier.
-3. **Cost Management**: Serverless can be cost-effective for intermittent workloads but can become expensive with unpredictable usage patterns.
+3. **Cost Management**: Serverless can be cost-effective for intermittent workloads, but can become expensive with unpredictable usage patterns.
 Managing costs is trickier compared to traditional server-based setups.
 4. **Limited Control and Security Concerns**: Serverless architectures limit control over the execution environment, as all logic runs on cloud provider-managed machines.
 This raises security risks, especially for companies dealing with sensitive data or operating in highly regulated industries, due to reduced visibility and potential vulnerabilities in shared infrastructure.
 5. **Token Management and Data Access Risks**: Serverless setups require Prefect to hold a token for accessing cloud resources, creating security risks if mismanaged.
 Server-based setups mitigate this by reversing the data flow, allowing the server to pull from Prefect, and reducing the risk of data breaches or unintended data exposure.